-macOS 11.3 Big Sur brings EFI firmware updates for most supported models.
+macOS 11.5 Big Sur brings EFI firmware updates for many supported models.
 This article lists the firmware versions of Macs which have been successfully updated to run macOS 11.5 and 11.5.1 (which didn’t bring any further updates to firmware).

 Apple doesn’t provide an official list of the current firmware versions which should be installed on each model of Mac.
 That displayed in System Information for Intel models uses five decimal numbers separated by dots, e.g

 188.8.131.52.0, and is given below.
 Those models with T2 chips consist of two parts, the second covering iBridge in the T2.
 Apple Silicon Macs are different again, and give an iBoot version instead, as they don’t use EFI at all.

 Macs still running older versions of macOS are covered by information at:

 The current EFI version is 15184.108.40.206.0 and iBridge 18.16.14759.0.1,0.

 - iMac17,1 4188.8.131.52.0

 - iMac18,1 4184.108.40.206.0

 - iMac18,3 4220.127.116.11.0